 - The software is difficult to understand, hard to use, slow, or—in the software tester's eyes —will be viewed by the end user as just plain not right.

-The first two items are quite straightforward, but some doubts may rise about the others.
+The first two items are quite straightforward, but some questions may rise about the others.

-The fifth item covers any other possible bug, such as: a GUI icon is very small, a scrollbar is hard to use, a text is blurred, it’s difficult to find a piece of information, etc. As you can see it demands a lot of common sense and real world experience from the person who is testing, since these possible bugs are more subjective.
+The fifth item covers any other possible bug, such as: a GUI icon is very small, a scrollbar is hard to use, a text is blurred, it's difficult to find a piece of information, etc. As you can see it demands a lot of common sense and real world experience from the person who is testing, since those possible bugs might be subjective in some degree.

-You may have noticed that only the fifth item doesn’t mention a product specification.
+You may have noticed that only the fifth item doesn't mention a product specification.
 This is due to the fact that it is a key documentation which must exist for any product.
-For more information about it read the article What is a Product Specification?.
+For more information about it please read my article What is a Product Specification?.

-Another important issue is the difference between the bug itself from a software’s failure.
-While the bug is the error itself, the root cause (e.g. code error, logic mistake), a failure is its consequence, its effect in the running software.
-Thus, a single bug may trigger multiple failures.
+Another important issue to note is the difference between a bug itself, from a failure in the software.
+While a bug is the error itself, the root cause of something bad, a failure is its consequence, its effect in the running software.
+To illustrate this, consider a failure when you perform some operation in a software by pressing some UI button.
+That failure might be caused by a bug in a previous screen, or even by a bug in the software's server-side API, returning an invalid data format.
+Also, a single bug may trigger multiple failures.

 When a bug exists, but no one hit its failure, it's called a latent bug (Patton 30).

-Note that the way I’m using the terms bug and failure in this article is not universal.
-Anyone may use different terms and that’s ok.
-The important thing is that in the context of the discussion, in the context of a team, everyone is on the same page.
-I’ve chose bug as the root cause and failure as its consequence because they are very popular terms.
-When the bug term was coined it refered to the root cause of a failure, i.e., when a real life bug triggered a failure in the system.
+Note that the way I'm using the terms bug and failure in this article is not universal.
+People may use different terms, and that's ok.
+The important thing is that in the context of a discussion, in the context of a team, everyone is on the same page.
+I've chose bug as the root cause and failure as its consequence because they are very popular terms.
+When the bug term was coined it referred to the root cause of a failure: when a real life bug triggered a failure in the system.

-I have found it very useful not only to myself as a software developer and tester, but also to the whole team (project coordinators, QA professionals, etc), helping to improve teamwork communication and software’s quality.
+I've found those concepts quite revealing and useful not only for myself, as a software developer and tester, but also for whole teams (project coordinators, QA professionals, etc), helping to improve teamwork communication and software's quality.